Niigata firm Biotech Japan strives to introduce precooked rice to the Philippines | The Japan Times

 According to BiotechJP’s Garcia, a five-year study in Japan showed that consumption of Echigo among those monitored in a clinical trial yielded a significant decrease in urinary protein excretion.

-Since its launch last year in the Philippines, Echigo has been sold at a retail price of 55 pesos (around $1) per pack and has also been distributed to a few dialysis centers in Manila.
+Since its launch last year in the Philippines, Echigo has been sold at a retail price of 55 pesos (around ¥114) per pack and has also been distributed to a few dialysis centers in Manila.
 It is available as well in some branches of one supermarket and through one online store, where Insta Rice and Gohan Lite can also be purchased.
-Insta Rice is the cheapest at a retail price of 35 pesos, while Gohan Lite is sold at 45 pesos.
+Insta Rice is the cheapest, with a retail price of 35 pesos, while Gohan Lite is sold at 45 pesos.

 Based on an initial assessment, Gohan Lite has seen the warmest reception because of its low-calorie content, Garcia said.
 It is recommended for those with diabetes and on low-caloric diets.
 Rice-to-Go, meanwhile, will primarily be marketed to the government — specifically the Department of Social Welfare and Development — because it is considered an “emergency rice,” intended for emergency and disaster situations.
 The target retail price is 25 pesos.